vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/config/getter.md

 Item author getter.

-::: note The getter should return an empty array when author information is missing.
+::: important The getter should return an empty array when author information is missing.

 :::